Ranxin2023/LLM_demo/readme.md

 2. **Flexibility**
 - **What it means**: You can compose any kind of node and route between them however you like.
 - **Ways flexibility shows up**:
-    - Heterogeneous nodes: LLM agents, tools, evaluators, vector lookups, humans (approval steps), webhooks, your own Python.
+    - **Heterogeneous nodes**: LLM agents, tools, evaluators, vector lookups, humans (approval steps), webhooks, your own Python.
 3. **Scalability**:
 - **What it means**: The runtime is built to handle lots of concurrent, long-running, or complex workflows.
 - How you scale in practice:
     - Checkpointing to durable storage: Swap `MemorySaver` for Redis/Postgres-backed checkpointers so any worker can resume a session by thread_id.
     - Horizontal workers: Run multiple stateless worker processes/containers pointing at the same checkpointer.
 Each takes a turn advancing a graph.
 4. **Fault tolerance**:
+- **definition**: When something fails, you don’t lose the whole run—and you can intentionally handle failures.
--
+- **Mechanisms & patterns**:
+    - **Per-node checkpoints**: On crash/restart, resume from the last finished node with the saved state.

+#### Graph Construction
+1. **Using the `StateGraph` class**
+- LangGraph provides the `StateGraph` class as a base for building graphs.
+- We begin by initializing a `StateGraph` using the previously defined State class.
+This ensures that all nodes
+2. **Adding Nodes and Edges**
+- Next, we add **nodes** (functional units) and **edges** (connections that determine flow).
+- Each node can represent an LLM call, an API call, or a custom function.
+Edges define how data flows between these nodes.